By Dr. Ritu Krishnatreye, B.H.M.S.

 The above home remedies for dehydration are a good place to start whenever you feel you are suffering from symptoms of dehydration.

-During the hot summer months, home remedies like fruits, veggies, buttermilk, coconut water can be used on a regular basis to help avoid dehydration.
+During the hot summer months, home remedies like fruits, veggies, buttermilk, and coconut water can be used on a regular basis to help avoid dehydration.